jenniferisasi/jenniferisasi.github.io/_pages/cv.md

 ### Invited Talks

+`2020`  “A pilot experiment for multilingual DH contexts: Sentiment Analysis in Translation.” *New Voices in DH* at the OU Humanities Forum, Oklahoma City, OK, Oct.
+22-23

 `2019`  “A Name Entity Recognition and Extraction Method for Mid-Distance Reading in Spanish*.*” *Digital Humanities Beyond Modern English: Computational Approaches to Premodern and Non-Western Literature, Part I*, Hanover, NH, April 24-25.

 `2017` “Towards a Methodology for the Analysis of Character Systems/Networks in the Spanish Novel: The case of Pérez Galdós’ *Zumalacárregui* and *Mendizábal.*” *Works in Progress* & *DH Dialogues*, University of Nebraska-Lincoln, Lincoln, NE, September 18